a1ex4/ownfoil/README.md

 Then, there are two ways to start the container, with `docker run` or `docker-compose`.

+Use the `PUID` and `PGID` environment variables to make sure the app will have write access to your game directory.

 ## Docker run

 Running this command will start the shop on port `8000` with the library in `/your/game/directory` :